 Is What You’re Saying Actually Supportive?

 As leaders, we’re always looking for ways to support our teams and colleagues, but vague phrases like, “please let me know if you need anything,” often fall flat.
-Even with good intentions, these words can feel passive and leave people unclear about how to respond.
+Even with good intentions, these words can feel passive and leave team members unclear about how to respond.

 It might feel good to offer help, but what clarity does this really provide about what support is available or how to access it?

-This is where the disconnect happens—and it’s not always fair to expect people to act on it.
+This is where the disconnect happens.
 As leaders, we might assume: “If they need something, they’ll reach out.
 We're all adults.”
-But many people naturally won’t, not because they don’t need support, but because asking now requires more energy, clarity, and sometimes vulnerability.
+But many team members won’t, not because they don’t need support, but because asking now requires more energy, clarity, and sometimes vulnerability.

 Today, you’ll walk away with a few simple, intentional ways to better support your team.